vitalitylearning2021/quadratureCUDA/index.md

 ### ModernGPU

-ModernGPU  is the penultimate library we will consider in the present chapter.
+ModernGPU  is the penultimate library we will consider in the present project.
 As a concept, ModernGPU is quite similar to CUB.
 As CUB, it is an include-only library, it is closely tied to CUDA and does not hide GPU programming under an abstraction layer as Thrust does.
 However, ModernGPU has been conceived more for pedagogical reasons and, as above mentioned, is intended to be easier to read and modify than CUB, while, on the other side, CUB aims for maximum performance.
 A note of caution regards the use of ModernGPU under Windows which, differently from Thrust and CUB, can be tricky.
 It is recommendable using ModernGPU under Linux.
 In the following, we will see how it is possible to use ModernGPU block-wide reduction primitives to implement the composite Simpson’s rule.

 #### Composite Simpson’s rule using ModernGPU’s blockwide primitives

-The code implementing composite Simpson’s rule using ModernGPU block-wide primitives is illustrated in Listing [\[compositeModernGPUBlockWide\]](#compositeModernGPUBlockWide).
+The code implementing composite Simpson’s rule using ModernGPU block-wide primitives is illustrated in Listing [6](#compositeModernGPUBlockWide).
 It highlights how the same problem, namely, the implementation of composite Simpson’s rule, can be solved in different ways by the blockwide primitives of ModernGPU.
 It allows us to compare the ModernGPU solution with that by Thrust, but even more with that by CUB, a library closer in spirit to ModernGPU.
 Moreover, it permits to point out the use of `lambda` expressions enabled by ModernGPU in the framework of parallel programming in CUDA.

 ``` c++
 #include <moderngpu/kernel_reduce.hxx>